Aztro-dev/object-simulator/readme.md

-This project is to set up what will eventually be my CAD project
+This project is to set up what will eventually be my CAD project.